craigmc08/craigmc08.dev/templates/experience.md

 # Experience

+## Internships at AirTank

+##### Summer 2019
+Wrote OpenAPI documentation for AirTank's ecommerce platform's REST API.
+Worked on a refactor of the REST API's server in TypeScript.

-## Internship at AirTank, Summer 2016
+##### Summer 2016

-Developed a website that could view transactions made through Bitcoin, Dogecoin, and ziftrCOIN.
+Developed a website that could view transactions made with Bitcoin, Dogecoin, and ziftrCOIN.

 ## Academics